 To combat this, it’s important to always wear your sunglasses during winter days to not only control glare and brightness but also protect your eyes from harmful UV rays.
 Yes, UV rays are still very much present during the winter. buy Glasses for Sun Catcher Eclipse

-This is why we have compiled this list of our favorite winter sunglasses that provide both form and function.
+This is why we have compiled this list of our favorite winter sunglasses that provide both form and function and sun catcher eclipse glasses will help you to protect your eyes from sunlight.
 The proper frame fit is ignored all too often when most people shop for new eyewear.
-A well-fitting frame can make all the difference in the world and can really polish your look if done correctly. sun catcher eclipse glasses
+A well-fitting frame can make all the difference in the world and can really polish your look if done correctly.

 Aside from how a specific frame shape fits on your face (I’ll get to that below), there are 4 specific measurements you need to be aware of.
 Knowing this can help you hone in on an appropriate size range for your face, making the selection process that much easier.